-White Collar Boxers Wanted - Male or Female fighters that want to get into the shape of their life and be a hero for a night contact Kevin at the Gym on 020 7403 6113 - fight at the world famous Ministry of Sound and come into your own music during the ring walk
+White Collar Boxers Wanted - Male or Female fighters that want to get into the shape of their life and be a hero for a night contact Kevin at the Gym on 020 7403 6113 - fight at the Allianz Arena home to the Saracens and come into your own music during the ring walk

 About the Gym

 On the 1st June 2009 famed boxing trainer and manager John Rooney Jnr. opened the doors to the first of the new generation of boxing gym, right in the heart of London, just a stone's throw away from London landmark Tower Bridge.

 The facility, which is located in the building that formerly housed Gleason's Gym, London, has been fully refurbished from the ground up and features state of art boxing and training equipment throughout.